iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.ascent.phr 2 reviews"/>
 </p>

+> biometrics not working and keeps logging me out<br> :date: __2021-06-10 09:38:20__

+> I can't get past the GP registration system i have entered my details correctly but it is saying, "There was a problem with your sign up.
+Check the information is correct and try again".
+I have tried 7 times to get past this and nothing .
+I'm fed up with it.<br> :date: __2021-06-07 14:21:51__

 > I only use this app to order prescriptions.
 I can't book appointments through the app.
 Ordering prescriptions is quick and easy though.<br> :date: __2021-05-13 21:50:17__